killercoda/scenarios-ica/traffic-management/step5/text.md

 Now switch details to version 2 and add 0.5 timeout the same service.
-So the requets with injected 1s slowdown should fail.
+Version 2 is flawed and won't reply in 2s timeout.
+So all requests will fail, some after 0.5, some after 2s.
+(FIXME: check this fact)

 ```plan
 kubectl apply -f /root/solutions/step5-details-slowdown-with-timeout.yaml